 top of page

-How Publishers Market Fiction Books: A Behind-the-Scenes Guide
+Understanding How Publishers Market Fiction Books: A Guide for Authors

 • Writer: J.L Calder